-As a practical expedient, the Group uses a provision matrix to determine impairment loss on portfolio of its trade receivable.
+As a practical expedient, the Company uses a provision matrix to determine impairment loss on portfolio of its trade receivable.
 The provision matrix is based on its historically observed default rates over the expected life of the trade receivable and is adjusted for forward-looking estimates.
 At regular intervals, the historically observed default rates are updated and changes in forward-looking estimates are analysed.
-In addition to the historical pattern of credit loss, the Group has considered the likelihood of increased credit risk and consequential default by customers including revisions in the credit period provided to the customers.
-In making this assessment, the Group has considered current and anticipated future economic conditions relating to industries/business verticals that the company deals with and the countries where it operates.
-In addition the Group has also considered credit information for its customers to estimate the probability of default in future and has taken into account estimates of possible effect from the pandemic relating to COVID -19.
-The Group believes that the carrying amount of allowance for expected credit loss with respect to trade receivables, unbilled revenue and other financial assets is adequate.
+In addition to the historical pattern of credit loss, the Company has considered the likelihood of increased credit risk and consequential default by customers including revisions in the credit period provided to the customers.
+In making this assessment, the Company has considered current and anticipated future economic conditions relating to industries/business verticals that the company deals with and the countries where it operates.
+In addition the Company has also considered credit reports and other credit information for its customers to estimate the probability of default in future and has taken into account estimates of possible effect from the pandemic relating to COVID -19.
+The Company believes that the carrying amount of allowance for expected credit loss with respect to trade receivables, unbilled revenue and other financial assets is adequate.

 ECL impairment loss allowance (or reversal) is recognised as an income/expense in the statement of profit and loss during the period.
-This amount is reflected under the head other expenses in the statement of profit and loss.
 The balance sheet presentation for various financial instruments is described below:

 Financial assets measured at amortised cost, contractual revenue receivable: ECL is presented as an allowance, i.e. as an integral part of the measurement of those assets in the balance sheet.
 The allowance reduces the net carrying amount.
-Until the asset meets write off criteria, the Group does not reduce impairment allowance from the gross carrying amount.
+Until the asset meets write off criteria, the Company does not reduce impairment allowance from the gross carrying amount.